muneerakhter/muneerakhter/README.md

 ## 📬 Let's Connect

-I am actively looking for **internship opportunities** in Software Engineering, Frontend Development, and UI/UX Design.
+I am actively looking for **opportunities** in Software Engineering, Frontend Development, and UI/UX Design.
 If you think I'd be a good fit for your team, let's talk.

 <div align="center">